-Dr. T. Thunder Child American Indian Movement North West- Executive Director
+Dr. T. Thunder Child American Indian Movement (AIM) North West- Executive Director

 To: Board of Directors JSUSD

 Hello my name is Dr. T Thunder Child Ph.
 D. I am an enrolled member of the Chumash Nation I am Hunkpapa Lakota and Chumash by blood.
 I grew up in Western Contra Costa County and received my bachelors and my masters from SFSU.
 I am long time resident of the area.
 I am writing this letter in the capacity of- Executive Director of American Indian Movement North West.
 AIM North West stands firmly with Sacred Sites Protection and Rights of Indigenous Tribes (SSPRIT) on the mascot issue.
 It has recently been brought to my attention that John Swett School District Board of Directors who had previously in a unanimous voice acknowledged the removal of the mascot- which pejoratively depicts Native Americans-it a has also unfortunately been brought to my attention that the board decided back peddle on this very historic and important decision.
 We applauded your conscious move forward in removing the hyper racialized Native American stereotyped mascot from your school banner.
 In kind i astonished by your decision to revert to an even older mascot name-“The Warriors”.
 This name change is akin to changing the name from “the negros” to “spear chucker”, which we could all agree is no change at all.